senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 Why did `100` print out.
 What happened to `200`.
 Create a new JSON file under a new name and set the year field to 2018.

 Submit:

-1. Your modified code.
+1. Your code.
+Modify the comment in the code to have your name and assignment number.
-2. Your JSON file with the year.
+2. Your JSON file with the year modified to 2018.

 ### References